Four4Two/fury-proxy-service/architecture/ARCHITECTURE.md

 # Proxy Service Architecture

-This [directory](./) contains technical documentation and diagrams for developers and operators of the kava proxy service to use while running or developing the service as a reliable, scalable and observable proxy.
+This [directory](./) contains technical documentation and diagrams for developers and operators of the fury proxy service to use while running or developing the service as a reliable, scalable and observable proxy.

 The source for many of the diagrams found in the this documentation can be viewed /edited and updated using [this](https://miro.com/app/board/uXjVMdnhLLo=/?share_link_id=149701470304) miro board.